teddyng/OpenGL-TankMazeGame/README.md

 ## How to run my program

-Linux: Download Model, commom and tank folder, open terminal in the tank folder, type ./tank Mac Xcode: Download Model, commom and tank folder, google how to run openGL in Xcode, run the program
+Linux: Download Model, commom and tank folder, open terminal in the tank folder, type ./tank

+Mac Xcode: Download Model, commom and tank folder, google how to run openGL in Xcode, run the program

 ## What I have learned

-Is has been a very hard journey and compared to a hackathon, there's no free food, no drinks...
+It has been a very hard journey and compared to a hackathon, there's no free food, no drinks...
 I didnt have time for implementing physics, but it has been the best two days of my life, I learned OpenGL and C++ in two days.
 I am so confident by Monday, I had been helping other to their problems.
 And lastly thank you to coursemate 1-5, without their help, I would not have got to this point.

 This was written 1 month after the hand in day, all the timing are reconstructed from memory and what's app records.
 If you need any help, pop me a message on Facebook, I am Teddy Ng and this is an introduction to OpenGL